semmypurewal/sjjs/meeting4.markdown

         return smallestSoFar;
     }

+// include a bit about creating arrays here

 ## Strings

 Strings are just special cases of Arrays where all the elements are characters.
 They are denoted using quotes, but can be manipulated just like Arrays.